MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review any inbox rule action created by the app.
 1. Review any SharePoint or OneDrive search activities done by the app.

+### App made high volume of OneDrive search and edit activities

+**Severity**: High

+**MITRE ID’s**: T1137, T1213

+This detection identifies an OAuth app with high privilege permissions performing high volume of searches and edits to OneDrive files using Graph API.

+**TP or FP?**

+- **TP**: If you’re able to confirm that a high usage of OneDrive workload via Graph API is not expected from this OAuth application having high privilege permissions to read and write to OneDrive, then a true positive is indicated.

+  **Recommended Action**: Based on the investigation, if the application is malicious, you can revoke consents and disable the application in the tenant.
+If it is a compromised application, you can revoke the consents, temporarily disable the app, review the required permissions, reset the password and then re-enable the app.

+- **FP**: If after investigation, you can confirm that the app has a legitimate business use in the organization.

+  **Recommended Action**: Dismiss the alert

+**Understand the scope of the breach**

+1. Review if the application was newly created or has had any recent changes made to it.
+1. Review the permissions granted to the application and users that have consented to the application.
+1. Review all activities done by the app.

 ### App made high volume of importance mail read and created inbox rule

 **Severity**: Medium